indicatelovelace/typstTemplates/themes/dhbw/config.typ

 #import "@preview/drafting:0.1.1": *
-#import "./utils.typ": reduceAuthors
+#import "./utils.typ": authorMetadata, flattenAuthorMetadata

 #let conf(
-  // TITLEPAGE
   title: none,
   authors: (), /*
-   author is an array of whitespace seperated strings, names are inerpreted as follows:
+   author is an array of dicts.
+The only key that is necessary is "name".
-  "$forename [$middlename]{n} $lastname, $app", so e.g. Robert James Oppenheimer, Jr.
+  Any other property supplied is printed at the bottom end of the page, as per the guidelines, in the format "#key: #value", in the given order.
+For multiple authors, this data is collected, deduplicated, and either displayed as per usual or, if possible, listed as line seperated values.
   */
-  authorFormat: "f", // see utils for format options
+  courseName: none,
+  submissionDate: datetime.today().display(), // expects content, not a datetime, so use .display()
   thesisType: none, // e.g Bachelor Thesis
-  course: none, // e.g. Informationstechnik
-  courseShort: none, // e.g TIT20
-  fieldOfStudies: none, // e.g. Technical Computer Science
-  companyLogo: (path: none, alternativeText: none),
-  universityLogo: (path: none, alternativeText: none),
+  companyLogo: [], // expects any content, e.g. an image
+  universityLogo: [],
   university: none, // e.g. DHBW Ravensburg

   abstractTitle: none, // No abstract if none
-  abstract: [],
+  abstract: none,
-  appendixTitle: none, // No appendix if none
+  appendix: none, // no appendix if none
-  appendix: [],
-  glossary: [], // the user is expected to create their own glossarium, with a package of their choice, no glossarium if none
+  glossary: none, // the user is expected to create their own glossarium, with a package of their choice, or by hand.
+This can of course also include an list of symbols etc. No glossarium is printed if none
   bibliographyTitle: none, // No bibliography if none
-  bibliographyFiles: [],
+  bibliographyFiles: (),
   bibliographyStyle: "ieee",
   declarationOnHonour: true,
   draft: true,